English has 6 letters that can be vowels. This includes Y, which can be either a consonant or a vowel; for this problem, we'll consider Y a vowel.

 The other 20 English letters are always consonants.

-How many two-letter "words" can we make from these letters if we are required to use at least one vowel?
+How many three-letter "words" can we make from these letters if we are required to use at least one vowel?
 (We aren't limited to words that have an actual meaning in English.
-Thus, for this problem, we'll include nonsense "words" like QO, XY, and UZ.)
+Thus, for this problem, we'll include nonsense "words" like QOP, XYZ, and UTZ.)